raspberrypilearning/animated-story/en/step_8.md

 ---

       <p>
-      In a sunlit garden, Bella the Butterfly danced from bloom to bloom, her wings painted in dazzling colors of blue, orange, and pink.<br /><br />Each graceful flutter spread joy as she explored hidden corners, discovering the beauty that filled her tiny world.<br /><br />Encountering fellow butterflies, Bella joined in a butterfly ballet, creating a living masterpiece in the sky.<br /><br />The garden embraced her, transforming each moment into a celebration of life.<br /><br />Like Sammy the Snail, Bella realized that even in the smallest corners of their worlds, there were secrets and wonders waiting to be uncovered.<br /><br />In this sunlit paradise, Sammy and Bella's garden was filled with joy.
+      In a sunlit garden, Bella the Butterfly danced from bloom to bloom, her wings painted in dazzling colors of blue, orange, and pink.<br /><br />Each graceful flutter spread joy as she explored hidden corners, discovering the beauty that filled her tiny world.<br /><br />Encountering fellow butterflies, Bella joined in a butterfly ballet, creating a living masterpiece in the sky.<br /><br />The garden embraced her, transforming each moment into a celebration of life.<br /><br />Like Sammy the Snail, Bella realised that even in the smallest corners of their worlds, there were secrets and wonders waiting to be uncovered.<br /><br />In this sunlit paradise, Sammy and Bella's garden was filled with joy.
       </p>

 --- /code ---